Serres: Modern period

 During the Second World War, after the conquest of mainland Greece by Nazi Germany in April 1941 (which was followed by the conquest of Crete in June), Serres was assigned by the Nazis to their Bulgarian allies (along with the rest of East Macedonia and Thrace and the island of Thasos), who occupied the city until the Allied liberation of Greece in 1944.
 In 1943, Serres' Jewish population was deported by the Gestapo to the Treblinka death camp and exterminated.
 There was a significant resistance movement in the city during the occupation, led by the left-wing National Liberation Front (EAM).

 In the postwar years, the city's population grew substantially, and there was also a significant rise in the standard of living.
 The long-serving conservative Greek Prime Minister Constantine Karamanlis (in office from 1955 to 1963 and again from 1974 to 1980) was a native of Serres, and as a result its people could count on the support of the central Greek government in Athens.
 However, the villages in the plains around the city were not so lucky; the low prices of agricultural products led many people of these villages to emigrate, mostly to the United States and West Germany.

 As of 2015, the Mayor of Serres is Petros Angelidis (independent, formerly a member of PASOK).

 Municipality

 The present Serres municipality was formed at the 2011 local government reform by the merger of the following 6 former municipalities, that became municipal units of the new municipality: Ano Vrontou, Kapetan Mitrousi, Lefkonas, Oreini, Serres, and Skoutari.

 The municipality has an area of 600.479 km2, the municipal unit 252.973 km2.

 Climate

-Serres has a humid subtropical climate (Köppen Cfa) bordering on a semi-arid climate.
-Serres has an irregular precipitation pattern across the year, with no pronounced dry season, although rainfall is light year round.
-Summers are hot, whereas winters are cool but rarely very cold.